NMattyy/Thinkpad-T14s-G2-MacOS/README.md

 # How to install MacOS on a Thinkpad T14s Gen 2 AMD  (NO EFI)

 > [!WARNING]
-> I am not responsible for any damages you may cause installing MacOS on your thinkpad T14s Gen 2
+> I am not responsible for any damages you may cause installing MacOS on your Laptop.
 >
 > THIS IS ONLY A GUIDE.
 I WILL NOT PROVIDE ANY EFI.
 >
 > With this repository I would like to create a semi-guide to install MacOS on the Thinkpad T14s Gen 2 (Amd version) using OpenCore and showing what works and what does not work.
 >
-> You have to build your own EFI by following [Dortania guide](https://dortania.github.io/) as you may have a slightly different configuration than mine.
+> You have to build your own EFI by following [Dortania guide](https://dortania.github.io/) and [ChefKiss Guide](https://chefkissinc.github.io/guides/hackintosh/) as you may have a slightly different configuration than mine.

 ## 💻 Hardware